 As part of the requisition process, victims must provide documents such as receipts, invoices or estimates to verify their losses and expenses.
-The victim may include any losses or expenses covered by their insurance or a third party.
-If restitution is received in this instance, the victim must notify their insurance company or the third party about any payments received.
 A victim’s request for restitution is included in a pre-sentence report submitted to the court prior to an offender’s sentencing.

 Qualifying Criteria for Restitution

 Restitution is limited to reasonable and verified losses suffered by the victim as a result of the crime.
 The types of losses that may be recovered through restitution include, but are not limited to:

 a.
 Full value of stolen or damaged property, as determined by replacement costs of like property, or the actual or estimated cost of repair, if repair is possible;

 b.
 Medical expenses; and

 c.
 Funeral and burial expenses incurred as a result of the crime.